 The negative response is that this “problem” is actually a problem for the opposing side.
-The opposing side believes God is trying equally hard to save everyone and that God cannot or does not interfere with someone’s will.
-Thus, while the Arminian can account for effectual prayers in regards to nature and circumstance, they cannot account for prayers about individuals.
+The opposition believes God is trying equally hard to save everyone and that God cannot (or does not) interfere with someone’s will.
+Thus, while the opposition can account for effectual prayers in regards to nature and circumstance, they cannot account for prayers about individuals.
 And a majority of our prayers are about individuals, specifically for their salvation.
-But if God can’t mess with someone’s will, why would you pray to God for someone’s salvation?
+But if God can’t interfere with someone’s will, why would you pray to God for someone’s salvation?
 What exactly can God do about it?
-We can’t even ask Him to put them in circumstances that might entice them more because if God is already trying to save them then they would already be in their optimal enticing arena.
+We can’t even ask Him to put them in circumstances that might entice them more because God is allegedly already trying to save them.
 Any prayer you have about another human being is ineffectual.

-This idea of foreknowledge actually philosophically limit’s God’s knowledge of future events.
+This idea of foreknowledge actually limit’s God’s knowledge of future events.
 If predestination is God looking down the corridors of time and electing who would believe, why didn’t God see His election of them already?
 When God acted to elect them, did that change the course of the future He looked in to?
 If not, then what exactly was the purpose of electing future believers if not electing them didn’t have any effect?
 The philosophical problems are glaring.
 God looked into the future and saw un-elect believers then He elected them based on that.
 But, how when He looked into the future where they un-elect if He elected them prior to the event He looked to in time?
 It limits God’s foreknowledge to a non-exhaustive knowledge of future events.

 There is much more I could say, but I need to remind myself, I’m trying to remain less philosophical…